 I love to sing.
 In fact, as a kid, I probably experienced my first “highs” after watching The Sound of Music in a big theater in downtown Chicago.
 For the next month, it seemed like I was on cloud nine, reliving the vocals of Climb Ev’ry Mountain and Sixteen Going on Seventeen.

 I have taken workshops where I learned how chanting affects your brain — all for the good.
 When I start chanting, I don’t want to stop.
-Kirtaneer Krishna Das has said that only with Kirtan (devotional singing) can you repeat the same few words for half and hour, and it doesn’t get old.
+Kirtaneer Krishna Das has said that only with Kirtan (devotional singing) can you repeat the same few words for half an hour, and it doesn’t get old.

 Khalsa’s research is based on just 12 minutes, daily, of chanting a few syllables.
 It’s called Kirtan Kriya.
-The short and simple singing exercise that Khalsa researched for more than ten years, incorporates several of the principles taught by Yogi Bhajan: posture, breath, mudras (hand positions), mantra, and focus of concentration, in this case visualization.
+The short and simple singing exercise that Khalsa researched for more than ten years, incorporates several of the principles taught by Yogi Bhajan: posture, breath, mudras (hand positions), mantra, and focus of concentration, in this case, visualization.

 Bhajan was not a doctor or a scientist.
 However, the son of a medical doctor, he learned yoga as a child and was proclaimed a Master of Kundalini Yoga when he was only 16 years old.
-Bringing Kundalini Yoga to North America, his brand of yoga took the traditions from sages and modified it for people with everyday working lives.
+Bringing Kundalini Yoga to North America, his brand of yoga took the traditions from sages and modified them for people with everyday working lives.

 Techniques Bhajan encouraged are not uncommon in yoga.
 While people have seen the benefits of yoga for thousands of years, it’s more recently that people have questioned, and examined, “why?”

 Khalsa founded the Alzheimer’s Research and Prevention Foundation (ARPF) in 1993.
 His approach to keeping Alzheimer’s Disease (AD) off the map, sounds like traditional ingredients for yoga therapy.
-His recipe calls for plant-based diet, stress management, physical and mental exercise and spiritual fitness, and of course the Kirtan Kriya.
+His recipe calls for a plant-based diet, stress management, physical and mental exercise and spiritual fitness, and of course the Kirtan Kriya.

 Khalsa didn’t just take a few people, have them sing a few mantras, and take a few notes.
 He began his formal research in 2003.
 He began studying Alzheimer’s prevention because of his studies, which suggested that stress caused memory loss.
 He reasoned, therefore, that meditation would help prevent it.

-He has partnered with The Ministry of Health and Welfare in Finland, UCLA, The University of West Virginia, The University of Arizona School of Medicine and The University of Pennsylvania Medical School.
+He has partnered with The Ministry of Health and Welfare in Finland, UCLA, The University of West Virginia, The University of Arizona School of Medicine, and The University of Pennsylvania Medical School.

 His White Paper gives many reasons to believe that Yoga Therapy should be a part of every senior citizen’s daily routine.
-Consider some of the numbers.

 “We’re having an epidemic in lifestyle diseases,” says Khalsa.
 “Yoga is appearing at just the right time.
 The focus is on treating symptoms in Western medicine.
-We need not only pharmaceuticals and surgery, but self care.”
+We need not only pharmaceuticals and surgery but self-care.”